mjstrasser/mjstrasser.github.io/_drafts/packaging-spring-boot-app-into-rpm.md

 layout: post
 title: Packaging a Spring Boot application into an RPM with Gradle
 categories: tech
-tags: spring-boot
+tags: spring-boot gradle
 ---

-Some learnings from using the
+Some things I learnt from using the
 [Gradle Linux Packaging Plugin](https://github.com/nebula-plugins/gradle-ospackage-plugin).

 Recently I was working with a client where we were developing new